cudail/sonic-robo-chat-2/README.md

 `namecolour` is the colour to highlight the user's name in.
 It can be one of pink, yellow, green, blue, red, grey, orange, sky, purple, aqua, peridot, azure, brown, rosy.
 Defaults to yellow if not set.

 Most object spawning commands can also take a `scale` value.
 This is a decimal that adjusts the size of the object spawned. `1` will be normal sized, `0.5` will be half-sized, `2` will be double-sized, etc. Defaults to normal scale if not specified.

+If an object tries to spawn withing distance `spawn_safety` of the player the spawn will fail and the command will be re-added to the end of the queue.

 ### CHAT|[username]|[message]|[namecolour]